Prostitution in Pakistan: Female prostitution

-The women involved in the practice of prostitution in Pakistan can be divided into three broad categories: women who have been trafficked or lured into the profession, women who have been born into the profession and women who willingly seek out a pimp to make extra money.
+Women involved in the practice of prostitution in Pakistan can be divided into three broad categories: women who have been trafficked or lured into the profession, women who have been born into the profession and women who willingly seek out a pimp to make extra money.
 Trafficked women are mainly found in the brothels, while those who willingly join this profession work as call girls, usually accompanied by a dalal or bharva or pimp.
 Those born into the profession are 'schooled' at home and operate under the management of their mother or another older female relative.

 Prostitution, especially in brothels, often remains associated with human trafficking as trafficked women are sold into brothels.
 In 2003, approximately 20,000 minors were engaged in prostitution in Pakistan.

 A recent study indicated that major cities like Karachi, Lahore, Faisalabad and Multan have large population of sex workers.
-Many sex workers in these cities operate from hotels or homes.
-Some cities have red-light districts, but due to illegal status of prostitution, many sex workers work in homes and other private facilities.
-There are very few identifiable traditional red-light districts in the cities in Pakistan.
-Prostitution in Pakistan is dispersed throughout urban areas in residential suburbs.
+A few cities have red-light districts, but due to illegal status of prostitution, many sex workers work in homes or hotels dispersed throughout urban areas and residential suburbs.

 Cities like Karachi and Lahore are major base of operation for call-girls.
 In Karachi, many girls take on the occupation of call-girls independently; however most girls enter into prostitution after coming into contact with a pimp.
 The girls share 40%–50% of their income with the pimps.
 Some call girls work with the pimps under a fixed monthly amount, and the pimps provide police protection, shelter and bear daily expenses.
 Many call girls learn dance-forms like mujra to earn more money.

-Affluent men in the nation may have a second or even a third wife who may be a mistress with whom they have had a semi-permanent sexual relationship in return for financial support.
-These men acts as patron of these women who do not view their relationship in terms that of a client and a sex worker but as a loving relationship or as courtesan.
+Affluent men in the nation may have a second or even a third wife, with whom they have had a semi-permanent sexual relationship in return for financial support, the husband acting as the wife's patron.They may not view the relationship in terms that of a client and a sex worker but as a loving relationship or as courtesan.
 The children born by these relationships are supported by their father.